raspberrypi/documentation/usage/camera/raspicam/timelapse.md

  - -r 10 Assume ten frames per second in input and output files.
  - -i image%04.jpg The input file specification (to match the files produced during the capture).
  - -vcodec libx264 Use the software x264 encoder.
  - -vf scale=1280:720 Scale to 720p.
 You can also use 1920:1080, or lower resolutions, depending on your requirements.
-Note the Pi can only play back up tp 1080p video, but if you are intending to play back at, for example, 4K, you coudl set that here.
+Note the Pi can only play back up to 1080p video, but if you are intending to play back at, for example, 4K, you could set that here.
  - timelapse.mp4 The name of the output file.

-`avconv` has a comprehensive parameter set for varying encoding options and other settings, these can be listed using `avconv --help`.
+`avconv` has a comprehensive parameter set for varying encoding options and other settings.
+These can be listed using `avconv --help`.

 ### On another Linux computer

 You can use the same instructions as for the Raspberry Pi, or an alternative package such as `mencoder`:

 ```
 sudo apt-get install mencoder